girlsinc/me-and-my-money-edu/src/pages/course/money-messages/imagining-your-future/journal-or-post-it.md

 # JOURNAL IT OR POST IT
 ![Journal or Post it](/assets/img/journal-it.png)

-## How did your vision tree change the way you imaginged your future?
+## How did your vision tree change the way you imagined your future?
 Did you feel different?
 <sparkle-feed-post assignment-name="How did your vision tree change the way you imaginged your future?
 Did you feel different?" ></sparkle-feed-post>